 Participants

 Seventy-eight elder patients with early gastric cancer and precancerous lesions treated at The Third Affiliated Hospital of Qiqihar Medical University were selected and classified into two groups based on the different surgical therapies they received between January 2021 and June 2022.
 Among them, 39 patients who underwent ESD were included in an experimental group and 39 patients who underwent endoscopic mucosal resection (EMR) were included in a control group.
 The present study was approved by the Hospital Ethics Committees.
 Eligible patients were patients aged 65 or older with early gastric cancer and precancerous lesions confirmed by histological biopsy and indications for ESD and EMR based on Japanese Gastric Cancer Treatment Guidelines 2010[8].
 All patients were informed about the research and signed the consent form.
-Patients younger than 65 years with intrinsic muscle layer invasive gastric cancer, acute exacerbation, coagulopathy or major organ dysfunction were excluded from the study.
-Patients in the experimental group were aged 66 to 81 years, 23 were male, 16 were female, and body mass index (BMI) was 19 to 27 (23.58 ± 9.31).
-Gastric lesions were located in gastric antrum in 22 patients, gastric body in 11 patients, and gastric cardia and fundus in 6 patients.
+Patients younger than 65 years old with intrinsic muscle layer invasive gastric cancer, acute exacerbation, coagulopathy or major organ dysfunction were excluded from the study.
+Patients in the experimental group were aged 66 years to 81 years, 23 were male, 16 were female, and body mass index (BMI) was 19 kg/m2 to 27 kg/m2 (23.58 ± 9.31).
+Gastric lesions were located in the gastric antrum in 22 patients, gastric body in 11 patients, and gastric cardia and fundus in 6 patients.
 Pathological diagnostic results showed that 5 patients had intramucosal carcinoma, 20 patients had high-grade intraepithelial neoplasia, and 14 patients had low-grade intraepithelial neoplasia.
-The mean lesion diameter was 1.2 to 4.2 (1.46 ± 0.36) and the mean tumor area was 1.0 to 7.6 (6.59 ± 1.72).
-Patients in the control group were aged 65 to 81 (74.54 ± 12.43), 22 were male, 17 were female, and BMI was 20 to 26 (24.12 ± 8.69).
-Gastric lesions were located in gastric antrum in 21 patients, gastric body in 12 patients, and gastric cardia and fundus in 6 patients.
+The mean lesion diameter was 1.2 cm to 4.2 cm (1.46 ± 0.36) and the mean tumor area was 1.0 cm2 to 7.6 cm2 (6.59 ± 1.72).
+Patients in the control group were aged 65 years to 81 years (74.54 ± 12.43), 22 were male, 17 were female, and the BMI was 20 kg/m2 to 26 kg/m2 (24.12 ± 8.69).
+Gastric lesions were located in the gastric antrum in 21 patients, gastric body in 12 patients, and gastric cardia and fundus in 6 patients.
 Pathological diagnostic results showed that 6 patients had intramucosal carcinoma, 18 patients had high-grade intraepithelial neoplasia and 15 patients had low-grade intraepithelial neoplasia.
-The mean lesion diameter was 1.0 to 3.8 (1.57 ± 0.61) and the mean tumor area was 1.1 to 7.5 (7.14 ± 1.69).
+The mean lesion diameter was 1.0 cm to 3.8 cm (1.57 ± 0.61) and the mean tumor area was 1.1 cm2 to 7.5 cm2 (7.14 ± 1.69).
 There was no significant difference in the general information between the two groups (P > 0.05).

 Therapies